Medication Search - PDP-Hydrocodone

 Do not give this medication to children less than 6 years of age.

-What side effects are possible with the PDP-Hydrocodone medication?
+What side effects are possible with PDP-Hydrocodone?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.